Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): Evaluation of other policies

 The queueing network for SLRU is shown in Figure~\ref{fig:SLRUcache}.
 When an object $d$ is first accessed, we do a cache lookup.
 There are now three cases of what might happen.
 If $d$ is currently in the T list (which runs LRU), then $d$ needs to be delinked from its current location and moved to the head of the B list (thus we have a delinkT operation followed a headT update).
 If $d$ is currently in the B list, then $d$ is delinked from the B list and moved to the head of the T list.
 When this happens, we need to remove the object that is at the tail of the T list.
 That object is moved to the head of the B list.
 Finally, if $d$ is not in the cache (a ``miss"), then we need to find $d$ in the disk.
 After finding $d$, we put it on the head of the B list and remove the object at the tail of the B list.

 To do a queueing analysis of the network in Figure~\ref{fig:SLRUcache}, we need two more things: First, we need the service times of potential bottleneck operations.
 These are the same as the numbers in the LRU network.
 Second, and more challenging, we need to understand the fraction of time that an object is found on the T list as opposed to the B list.
 This is obviously a function of $p_{hit}$.
-We used our simulation to estimate this function.
-The details are in the supplementary document.